Note on linear relations in Galois cohomology and {\'e}tale $K$-theory of curves: Introduction

 The local to global type questions are of mathematical interest since the celebrated Hasse principle was proven.
 For the history of these type of problems in number theory and its extensions to the context of abelian varieties and linear algebraic groups see \cite{fk17}.

-In \cite{bk13} G.Banaszak and the author proved a sufficient condition for the local to global condition to hold for {\'e}tale $K$-theory of curves.
-The main result of the current paper is a proof that this condition is also necessary (cf. Theorem \ref{best}).
+In \cite{bk13} G. Banaszak and the author proved a sufficient condition for the local to global condition to hold for {\'e}tale $K$-theory of curves.
+This was done via analysis of the reduction map in the suitable Galois cohomology.
+The main result of the current paper is Theorem \ref{best}.
+It asserts, for the local to global questions considered there, that if the sufficient condition is not fulfilled then one can produce a counterexample.
+This gives some evidence that the criterion obtained in \cite{bk13} is the best possible (cf. Remark \ref{best1}).

-To state this result let us recall the following definitions and notations from \cite{bk13}.
+To state the aforementioned local to global principle for {\'e}tale $K$-theory of a curve let us recall the following definitions and notations from \cite{bk13}.
 Let $X/F$ be a smooth, proper and geometrically irreducible curve of genus $g$ defined over a number field $F$ and let $J$ be the Jacobian of $X.$

 \begin{dfn} We call a finite field extension $F^{\prime} / F$ an {\bf isogeny splitting field} of the Jacobian $J$ if $J$ is isogenous over $F^{\prime}$ to the product $A_{1}^{e_{1}}\times \dots \times A_{t}^{e_{t}}$ where $A_1, \dots, A_t$ are pairwise nonisogenous, absolutely simple abelian varieties defined over $F^{\prime}$. \end{dfn}